nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

    To use this mode, set the sequence number to 0 and do not add a timestamp to the HCI ISO data.

 Sequence numbers
+   In the sequence number mode, a sequence number must be provided in the ``Packet_Sequence_Number`` parameter in the HCI ISO data that is provided to the controller.
-   In the sequence number mode, an SDU should be provided every SDU interval, and the SDU sequence number must be increased by one for each SDU.
+   When using this mode, an SDU should be provided every SDU interval, and the SDU sequence number must be increased by one for each SDU.
    If SDUs are provided more than one SDU interval apart, the SDU sequence number must be increased by a matching amount.
    It is not recommended to use the sequence number mode if SDUs are provided more than one SDU interval apart.